 Keeping up any confidential records

 Therapists are trustworthy people.
-They keep the full confidentiality of their client’s information.
+They maintain the full confidentiality of their client’s information.
 They keep the information log in a safe place, and they ensure the client that everything will be kept.

 Different kinds of therapists

 A therapist’s work is oftentimes associated with that of psychologists, which is, of course, true.
-But, it can also include others who provide a variety of services like social workers, counselors, life coaches, and many others.
+But it can also include others who provide a variety of services, like social workers, counsellors, life coaches, and many others.